CentaurusInfra/mizar/docs/design/Zeta_System_Design.md

 the VNFs it hosts
 - Depends on capability and availability of hosted networking functions, Zeta NSG service extends from most basic "Encapsulation proxy" all the way up to complete End-to-End networking service chain.
-- Zeta NSG can operate in a standalone mode or extends its framework to Compute nodes for some or all its VNFs, in a distributed fashion
+- Zeta NSG can operate in a standalone mode using dedicated networking nodes, or extends even fully distributes its framework into Compute nodes to carry out some or complete networking services chain in a distributed fashion

 #### 2.1.2 What values Zeta project brings in